 Plus, why be stingy with light-stirring and light-sharing (just ‘cuz a calendar says so)?

 In more contemporary times, these deeply spirit-rich and potentially renewing festivals have often been reduced to one day — one day of Christmas rather than twelve (though we count the ‘shopping days’ before); one day of Epiphany; one-day cross-quarter, solstice, or equinox observances.

 But it wasn’t always so, and perhaps given the super-accelerated pace of our times, it’s worth rediscovering the Wisdom of the multi-day festivals so that we can truly touch into the spirit of them and in doing so, find the renewal and inspiration that is so vital to us now.

-So we can choose, if we’re so inclined, to dip into the octave of Epiphany for eight days, starting January 7th through the 14th.
-Just a bit more spaciousness in which to cultivate Epiphany … can you feel the inner sigh?
+So we can choose, if we’re so inclined, to dip into the octave of Epiphany for eight days, starting January 6th through the 13th (check your time zones for the dates).

-So you see?
-These invitations, combined with the current deep-value-restoring retrograde Venus in Capricorn through the end of January, offer up a month of potential Epiphany-cultivating that leads us right into the mid-Winter ‘light in the midst of darkness’ festival of Imbolc.
+These invitations, combined with the current deep-value-restoring meet-up of Mars with Jupiter in Scorpio (among other Energies of Now), offer up a month of potential Epiphany-cultivating that leads us right into the mid-Winter ‘light in the midst of darkness’ festival of Imbolc.

 From those dark, still, and restful places, epiphanies spring forth, just as seeds incubate and germinate in the moist, rich, dark soils of the Earth, readying themselves for the push to Spring.